-While Botox is regularly used to banish crows feet, eradicate upper lip wrinkles and correct brow frown lines, a lesser known use is Botox for TMJ disorders.
-Symptoms of TMJ (or temporo-mandibular joint disorder) are acute or chronic facial pain, earache and headaches and estimates are that it affects over 10 million people worldwide!
+While Botulinum Toxin is regularly used to banish crow’s feet, eradicate upper lip wrinkles, and correct brow frown lines, a lesser-known use is Botulinum Toxin for TMJ disorders.

 • Teeth grinding (known as bruxism)